Free Fly Men's Seawool Flannel Shirt Review: Sustainable Travel Layering

 What makes this work so well is the brushed twill construction.
 It has that classic flannel texture and feel, but without the bulk.
 This makes it perfect for wearing under a jacket or over a T-shirt, which is exactly how I tend to layer my flannels anyway.

 I’m a true-to-size Medium when it comes to Free Fly, and this flannel fits exactly as expected.
-The relaxed cut through the body gives me plenty of room to move, and there’s ample space in the armpits and shoulders where I need it most.
+That’s the good news.
+The relaxed cut through the body gives me plenty of room to move, and there’s ample space in the armpits.

 The sustainability factor